hautonjt/hautonjt.github.io/pipeline2.md

 Enabling the "retry" option will cause the event to be re-processed by the processor a set number of times in a configurable manner.
 The "terminate" option causes the event to be dropped.
 Both "retry" and "terminate" options can be enabled, which causes the event to be dropped after all retries have been exhausted.

 Any relationship that does not have the "terminate" option enabled must be connected to another processor, even if "retry" is enabled on that relationship.
-We will be connecting our ConsumeKafkaRecord_2_6 processor to our PutElasticsearchRecord processor.
+In our case, we will be connecting our ConsumeKafkaRecord_2_6 processor's `success` relationship to our PutElasticsearchRecord processor.

 ---